Th3Moody/Multi-domain-Sentiment-Analysis/README.md

 This is a sentiment analysis model aimed at determining whether a product review is positive or negative using natural language processing techniques.
 The model was built with a Long-Short Term Memory neural network and scored 77% accuracy on test data.
 ## Dataset
 The dataset used is the [Multi-Domain Sentiment Dataset](https://www.cs.jhu.edu/~mdredze/datasets/sentiment/index2.html) provided by Mark Dredze and John Blitzer.
 The Multi-Domain Sentiment Dataset contains product reviews taken from Amazon.com from 4 product types (domains): Kitchen, Books, DVDs, and Electronics.
-Each domain has several thousand reviews, but the exact number varies by domain.
+Each domain has two thousand reviews in total.

 The dataset split the reviews in 4 different folders (folder for each domain) and each folder contained positive reviews file, negative reviews file, and an optional unlabeled reviews file.
 Each file contains a pseudo-XML scheme for encoding the reviews.